-- Public access to computers and the Internet is available at no cost to all Leeds and the Thousand Islands Public Library branches - The Community Recreation Guide, published in semiannually, reaches each residence and promotes awareness of local events for seniors who may have limited mobility or computer knowledge
+- Public access to computers and the Internet is available at no cost to all Leeds and the Thousand Islands Public Library branches - The Community Calendar of Events, published in Summer 2016, reaches 1,100 homes and promotes awareness of local events for seniors who may have limited mobility or computer knowledge

-- Web resources such as the Township's website; news outlets including Gananoque Now, the Kingston Whig-Standard and CTV; and social media such as Facebook pages are among the most popular online sources of information - Seniors currently access information through a wide range of channels, with the Internet and social media, and flyers or bulletins being the most popular.
-Newspapers and word of mouth are also popular sources of information evelop guidelines that encourage businesses to become more age- endly evelop a communication strategy to improve the access and ommunication of senior's information and opportunities 3.
-E incourage senior's adaptation of technology 4.
-C Develop a senior's specific monthly newsletter 5.
-E insure communication materials are age-friendly
+- Web resources such as the Township's website; news outlets including Gananoque Now, the Kingston Whig-Standard and CTV; and social media such as Facebook pages were among the most popular online sources of information - Seniors currently access information through a wide range of channels, with the Internet and social media, and flyers or bulletins being the most popular.
+Newspapers and word of mouth are also popular sources of information

+1. Develop guidelines that encourage businesses to become more age- friendly 2.
+Develop a communication strategy to improve the access and communication of senior's information and opportunities 3.
+Encourage senior's adaptation of technology 4.
+Develop a seniors' specific monthly newsletter 5.
+Ensure communication materials are age-friendly